CoolFool/alioth/README.md

 - Improve health checks for all internal services.
 - Implement Kubernetes Event-driven Autoscaling (KEDA) for scaling celery workers and Alioth API based on metrics such as Ready Messages in RabbitMQ, Database load experienced by Qdrant or the rate of data ingestion by Alioth API, etc.(ref: https://keda.sh/)
 - Periodic clearing of snapshots to save costs on resources
-- Right-size alioth API and workers by observing their resource usage to run a cost-efficient service at scale
+- Right-size Alioth API and workers by observing their resource usage to run a cost-efficient service at scale
 - Write end-to-end tests
 - Setup flower for celery-specific monitoring (ref: https://flower.readthedocs.io/en/latest/)
 - Improve helm chart documentation (ref: https://github.com/norwoodj/helm-docs)